laurenatran/Interactive-Lab-Hub/Lab 1/README.md

 https://github.com/laurenatran/Interactive-Lab-Hub/blob/Fall2021/Lab%201/IMG_5718.jpg
 https://github.com/laurenatran/Interactive-Lab-Hub/blob/Fall2021/Lab%201/IMG_5719.jpg

-Present your idea to the other people in your breakout room.
-You can just get feedback from one another or you can work together on the other parts of the lab.

 \*\***Summarize feedback you got here.**\*\*
 Our original idea was to simply wake up users with a bright white light.
 However, on examining this situation, we realized that a bright white light would be a jarring wakeup, almost as jarring as waking up with a loud noise which is the situation our users are trying to avoid.
 As a result, we changed our idea from a bright white light to colored lights of various intensities that would allow users to choose the intensity of their light wake up.

 ## Part B. Act out the Interaction

-Try physically acting out the interaction you planned.
-For now, you can just pretend the device is doing the things you’ve scripted for it.

 \*\***Are there things that seemed better on paper than acted out?**\*\* One issue we ran into when setting up this prototype was that the light source was not strong enough to wake someone up, especially if the device is set on a bedside table, similar to where an alarm clock normally is.
 To compensate, we decided to add more light sources around the room that would fill the room with the desired amount of light rather than having one, singular, weak light source.